 As the architect of the last two MCC strategic plans, Dr. Beatty has a bold vision for MCC and its footprint in Kansas City.
 Dr. Beatty is dedicated to the Kansas City community through board and volunteer service.
 She is a member of the Greater Kansas City Chamber of Commerce, Civic Council; Full Employment Council Board, Downtown Council, University Health System and more.

 Dr. Beatty also remains active on the national level keeping MCC at the forefront of key initiatives impacting student success.
-Beatty served on the Commission for College Readiness of the American Association of Community Colleges (AACC), is currently serving as a board member of AACC, executive board member of AACC, and Advisory Board for the Higher Learning Commission.
+Beatty is currently serving on the Advisory Board for the Higher Learning Commission and served on the Board, Executive Board and Commission for College Readiness for the American Association of Community Colleges.

 As a three-time graduate of Morgan State University in Baltimore, Dr. Beatty received a B.A. in English, an M.A. in English, and an Ed.D. in higher education, with a specialization in community college leadership.
 Beatty's leadership has earned her several awards and recognitions in the community.

 Dr. Beatty is a thought leader in the equity and leadership space.
 Beatty recently co-authored a book, Transformational Change in Community Colleges: Leading with an Equity Lens as well as a host of other articles on equity and leadership.